Computational Approaches for Grocery Home Delivery Services: Mathematical Approaches

-The entrance time $\chi_{w_{\ell}}^{-}$ corresponds to the amount of time that is ``lost'' at the beginning of time slot ${w_{\ell}}$.
-This can be caused by the service time required for the last customer order before (outside) $w_{\ell}$ or the travel time needed for going from that customer to the first customer inside $w_{\ell}$.
-Similarly, the exit time $\chi_{w_{\ell}}^{+}$ corresponds to the loss of time at the end of the time slot ${w_{\ell}}$ caused by the time required for traveling to the first customer after (outside) $w_{\ell}$ or the service time at the last customer inside of $w_{\ell}$.
+The $\chi_{u}^{-}$ corresponds to the amount of time that is ``lost'' at the beginning of time slot ${u}$.
+This can be caused by the service time required for the last customer order before (outside) $u$ or the travel time needed for going from that customer to the first customer inside $u$.
+Similarly, $\chi_{u}^{+}$ corresponds to the loss of time at the end of time slot ${u}$ caused by the time required for traveling to the first customer after (outside) $u$ or the service time at the last customer inside $u$.

-Further, we denote $\chi_{w_{\ell}} (\mathcal{A}, \tilde{a}^{w_{\ell}}):=\chi_{w_{\ell}}^{-} (\mathcal{A}, \tilde{a}^{w_{\ell}}) + \chi_{w_{\ell}}^{+} (\mathcal{A}, \tilde{a}^{w_{\ell}})$ as the \textit{loss time} of time window ${w_{\ell}}$.
-In case that $[f(w_\ell), l(w_\ell)]= \emptyset$, the \textit{loss time} is given by
+Further, we denote $\chi_{u} (j,\mathcal{A}):=\chi_{u}^{-} (\mathcal{A}, j) + \chi_{u}^{+} (j,\mathcal{A})$ as the \textit{loss time} of time window ${u}$.
+In case that $[f(u), l(u)]= \emptyset$, the \textit{loss time} is given by